Fundal Subserosal Uterine Fibroids: Causes, Symptoms, Diagnosis, and Treatment

 Several natural approaches can be highly effective for managing blood pressure:

-• Diet: The DASH (Dietary Approaches to Stop Hypertension) diet is renowned for its heart-health benefits.
+• Diet: The DASH diet (Dietary Approaches to Stop Hypertension) is renowned for its heart-health benefits.
 Focus on:

 • Fruits, vegetables, lean proteins, whole grains, and healthy fats.